collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 There are some files that you will only see online because they are not needed locally, and vice versa.

-Verify which branch you are checked out on (important if more than one branch); you will be checkout out on the default branch initially (in this case master, which is the norm)
+Verify which branch you are checked out on (important if more than one branch); you will be checkout out on the default branch initially (in this case master)

 Create and checkout (switch) to a feature branch, branching off of the branch you intend your changes to be merged into (note how the local files switch to the files of the branch you are checked out on, exactly the same at first, but if you make a change in a branch and then switch back and forth between branches, you can see the difference)